sekhansen/text_algorithms_econ/README.md

 - Data: 10K 2019 sentences

 ### Notebook 3:
-- Introduce 10K data
+- Introduce 10K data (a row is a company in 2019)
--
+- Simple example of how a vector-representation of documents is meaningful: e.g. 2 terms and different companies on a plane
+- Cosine similarity on the document-term matrix
+- Motivation to jump to dimensionality reduction techniques
+- Introduce LSA, d2v, NMF, lda, tfidf